programminghistorian/jekyll/lessons/drafts/intro-to-bash.md

 will bring you right back to the home directory, right where you started.

 Try exploring: visit your documents directory, your pictures, folders you might have on your desktop.
 Get used to moving in and out of directories.
-Imagine that you are navigating a tree structure.
-If you're on the desktop, you won't be able to `cd documents` as it is out of your home directory: you will have to back up to your home directory (`cd ..`) and then go forward again to `cd documents`.
+Imagine that you are navigating a [tree structure](http://en.wikipedia.org/wiki/Tree_structure).
+If you're on the desktop, you won't be able to `cd documents` as it is a 'child' of your home directory, whereas your Desktop is a 'sibling' of the Documents folder.
+To get to a sibling, you have to go back to the common parent.
+To do this, you will have to back up to your home directory (`cd ..`) and then go forward again to `cd documents`.

 Being able to navigate your file system using the bash shell is very important for many of the lessons at the *Programming Historian*.
 As you become more comfortable, you'll soon find yourself skipping directly to the directory that you want.
 In our case, from anywhere on our system, you could type